 "District" means the Riverside Community College District or any District program or activity that is funded directly by the state or receives financial assistance from the state.
 This includes any other organization associated with the District or its college(s) that receives state funding or financial assistance through the District.
-"Responsible District Officer" means the officer identified by the District to the State Chancellor's Office as the person responsible for receiving complaints filed pursuant to Title 5, section 59328, and coordinating their investigation.
-"Sex" includes, but is not limited to, pregnancy, childbirth, or medical conditions related to pregnancy or childbirth.
+"Responsible District Officer" means the officer identified by the District to the related to pregnancy or childbirth.
 'Sex' also includes, but is not limited to, a person's gender, as defined in Section 422.56 of the Penal Code.
 Discrimination on the basis of sex or gender also includes sexual harassment.